nanobox-io/nanobox-docs/source/local-dev/basic-workflow.html.md

 ```

 ### Deploy to Your Production App
 If everything looks good in your local environment, you're ready to deploy the build into your production app.
-This process is covered in the [Deploying to an App](/getting-started/deploy/) doc.
+This process is covered in the [Deploying Code](/getting-started/deploy-code/) doc.